unpoly/unpoly/src/unpoly/pages/providing-html.md

 You can also refer to templates from rendering functions like `up.render()` or `up.submit()`.
-This is useful when you cannot ergonomically produce HTML in your JavaScript files.
+This is useful when you cannot ergonomically produce HTML in your JavaScript files:

 ```js
 up.render({ fragment: '#my-template' })